opencog/learn/learn-lang-diary/Reading-List.md

      IEEE TRANSACTIONS ON INFORMATION THEORY, VOL. 47, NO. 6, SEPT 2001 p2443
      "Algorithmic Statistics",
      http://homepages.cwi.nl/~paulv/papers/algorithmicstatistics.pdf

+     I can offer one suggestion: compute complexity NOT by thinking "gas in a box", but instead using Moreau's necklace-counting function.
+Work through the entropy of different bead arrangements.
+     A gas of symbols.
+A gas of symbols, constrained in motion by model-theoretic constraints: aka axioms aka grammar.
+I guess I need to do this.

   -- The Unreasonable Effectiveness of Recurrent Neural Networks
      Andrej Karpathy blog  -- May 2015